MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-lateral-movement.md

 # Tutorial: Lateral movement playbook

 The lateral movement playbook is third in the four part tutorial series for Azure ATP security alerts.
 The purpose of the Azure ATP security alert lab is to illustrate **Azure ATP**'s capabilities in identifying and detecting suspicious activities and potential attacks against your network.
 The playbook explains how to test against some of Azure ATP's *discrete* detections.
-The playbook focuses on Azure ATP’s *signature*-based capabilities and does not include advanced machine-learning, user or entity based behavioral detections (these require a learning period with real network traffic for up to 30 days).
+The playbook focuses on Azure ATP’s *signature*-based capabilities and doesn't include advanced machine-learning, user or entity-based behavioral detections (these require a learning period with real network traffic for up to 30 days).
 For more information about each tutorial in this series, see the [ATP security alert lab overview](atp-playbook-lab-overview.md).

 This playbook explains the process of using real-world, publicly available hacking and attack tools against the lateral movement path threat detections and security alerts services of Azure ATP.